rowokii/A2C_TangyPack/README.md

 # A2C_TangyPack
 Allows VGA and HDMI (DVI) video device to be connected to Apple IIc/IIc+

-## WARNING!!!
+### WARNING!!!
 Do not plug/unplug the device to/from the Apple IIc with the power on.
 Damage to the device and/or to your Apple IIc can occur.
 It is strongly recommended to lock the screw terminal down to prevent the device from being accidentally disconnected.

+* HDMI specification allows for hot plugging the connector.
+* Hot plugging VGA connector is not defined in the specification and there is mixed information regarding if it is safe.

 # Descrpition
 A2C_TangyPack plugs into the video expansion port of the Apple IIc/IIc+ and is powered from the port itself.
 It is a scan doubling device that will take the 560x192 video of the Apple IIc and upscale the video to ~640x480 (720x480 @ 28.63MHz pixel rate) video resolution supported by most modern video monitors.